pieterb/rackful/RACKFUL.md

     subject of more than one flame-war over the years.
 Not much I can add to the debate...

-    _...but,_ with Ruby, you shouldn't _need_ code generation!
+    _...but,_ with Ruby, you shouldn’t _need_ code generation!
-    Unless, of course, you're an ex-Java programmer and/or don't understand meta-programming.
+    Unless, of course, you’re an ex-Java programmer and/or don’t understand meta-programming.

 *   **Full support for conditional requests** using `If-*:` request headers.
 Most